 The Community Assessment process involves a highly collaborative assimilation of input from and engagement with numerous sources, stakeholders, community members and County staff.
 A wide variety of data techniques and sources are used to conduct the Community Assessment.

 Federal and state agencies, such as the U.S. Census and the Departments of Finance, Education, and Employment Development, provide reliable and regularly updated estimates of residents and conditions that may be compared over time.
 Internal data sources include parent and family partnership data, parent planning sessions and self-assessment surveys.
 Program Information Reports (PIR) and data compiled by program managers throughout the year provide a profile of the demographics and needs of Head Start families and children.
-Local committees, commissions and community-based entities that serve low income and at-risk children and families, such as First 5 Contra Costa, the United Way, CalWORKs, the County Health Department, Contra Costa County Local Planning Council for Child Care, and the County Office of Education, also maintain on-the-ground utilization data.
+Local committees, commissions and community-based entities that serve low income and at-risk children and families, such as First 5 Contra Costa, the United Way, CalWORKs, the County Health

+Department, Contra Costa County Local Planning Council for Child Care, and the County Office of Education, also maintain on-the-ground utilization data.
 Community Care Licensing reports provides information about the demand for and utilization of childcare, as well as the number and location of licensed providers and childcare slots available.

 In collaboration with McKinney-Vento Local Education Agency Liaisons, the assessment process also helps identify the number and location of age-eligible children experiencing homelessness.
 Through this compilation of community knowledge, the assessment process helps identify and communicate the emerging needs and interests of community members.
-It helps determine the population of eligible children and where their families live, and it describes eligible children and families by age, race and ethnicity, primary language, income, family size, social service needs, educational attainment, employment status. work and job training needs, health factors, nutritional needs, special educational needs, foster care status and housing needs.
+It helps determine the population of eligible children and where their families live, and it describes eligible children and families by age, race and ethnicity, primary language, income, family size, social service needs, educational attainment, employment status, work and job training needs, health factors, nutritional needs, special educational needs, foster care status and housing needs.
 The assessment process also helps program planners recognize and integrate other community strengths and resources.
+This year, EOC members and staff cast a wider net to gather data, compare findings and identify solutions by attending a Poor People's Campaign Town Hall, a focus group on homelessness for the 2020-2025 Contra Costa Coordinated Plan, a national convening on Jewish Poverty and a Contra Costa Housing Summit where CSB was a sponsor and staff played a leadership role in the event.

-Describe how the agency analyzes information collected from low-income individuals as part

-of the community needs assessment process.
+6. Describe how the agency analyzes information collected from low-income individuals as part of the community needs assessment process.

 (Organizational Standard 1.1, 1.2)